juanmanuelc0720/pract/practice.md

-A merge Conflict is when there is a conflict when
+A merge Conflict is when there is a conflict with the code and you need to maually fix the problem.

 an automatic merge is when there is no merge conflict- Juan